 Image sources: (See image captions)

 This feature and its resemblance to a humanoid face, looks much less so the closer we get to it and for this reason is dismissed by geologists as just another eroded mesa.
-However, if this were indeed a monument, then the intention may have been for it to be viewed from afar, perhaps from orbit, instead of closeup.
-Also if we are to seriously consider potential sites of former habitation on Mars, then we should factor in perhaps some many thousands of years of erosion, sediment and possible damage when viewing potential structures.
+However, if this were indeed a monument, then the intention may have been for it to be viewed from afar, perhaps from a higher altitude, instead of close-up.
+Also, if we are to seriously consider potential sites of former habitation on Mars, then we should factor in perhaps some many thousands of years of erosion, sediment and possible damage when viewing potential structures.
 Regarding possible facial features, if the 'mouth' and 'eye socket'on the left side were mirrored on the right, then the case for an artificial structure would be significant.
-However the right side is obscured by material, making it difficult to assess if any further symmetry exists.
+However, the right side is obscured by material, making it difficult to assess if any further symmetry exists.

 POTENTIAL FOR AN ARTIFICIAL STRUCTURE